East-Central Minnesota Pride: Background

-East Central Minnesota is made of Pine, Isanti, Chisago, Kanabec, and Mille Lacs counties.
-The 2010 US Census identified Pine City and its surrounding area home to one of the highest concentration same-sex coupled households of any non-metropolitan areas in the state.
-To recognize the 5th anniversary of the East Central Men’s Circle which provides support to gay, bisexual, transgender, and questioning men in the area, a picnic was held in 2005.
+East Central Minnesota consists of Pine, Isanti, Chisago, Kanabec, and Mille Lacs counties.
+The 2010 US Census identified Pine City and its surrounding area as one of the highest concentration same-sex coupled households of any non-metropolitan areas in the state.

+To recognize the 5th anniversary of the East Central Men's Circle, which provides support to gay, bisexual, transgender, and questioning men in the area, a picnic was held in 2005.
 Hundreds of people turned out for the occasion.
 This event is recognised as the first East Central Minnesota Pride event.

 East-Central Minnesota Pride became an official nonprofit in 2010.

-In 2020 the event was canceled to help prevent the spread of COVID-19.
+In 2020, the event was canceled to help prevent the spread of COVID-19.

-Other communities organizations and groups have since become involved in the planning and running of the event including East Central Purple Circle, group of Lesbian, Queer & allied women in the region, and East Central Minnesota Parents, Families, and Friends of Lesbians and Gays (PFLAG).
+Other community organizations and groups have since become involved in the planning and running of the event, including East Central Purple Circle, a group of lesbian, queer, and allied women in the region; and East Central Minnesota Parents, Families, and Friends of Lesbians and Gays (PFLAG).